Usage Guide

 "Initialize subagents and workflows"

 For composite workspaces, init each repository separately, then init at workspace level.
+The rules phase exists but is disabled by default.

 Self Help